WebberZone/top-10/readme.txt

 License: GPLv2 or later

-Track daily and total visits on your blog posts and display the count as well as popular posts.
+Track daily and total visits on your blog posts.
+Display the count as well as popular and trending posts.

 == Description ==